inkyvoxel/coin-counter/README.md

 # Coin Counter

-A simple coin counter game for kids built with Vite, HTML, JavaScript, and CSS.
+A simple coin counting game for kids built with Vite, HTML, JavaScript, and CSS.

 ## Getting Started